krustowski/rou2exOS/docs/abi/syscalls/filesystem.md

 File name arguments accept either a bare name relative to the current working directory (e.g. `FOO.TXT`) or an absolute VFS path (e.g. `/mnt/fat/FOO.TXT`, `/mnt/iso/grub/grub.cfg`).
 Both forms are resolved through the VFS mount table.
 ISO9660 is mounted read-only at `/mnt/iso`.

+Relative names may reach into subdirectories (`GFX/19.IMG`): every component is walked, not just the working directory.
+Mount prefixes are matched case-insensitively, and names below a FAT12 mount are folded to 8.3 upper case.

 ## 0x20 (Read file to buffer)

-Read a file at the given path and load its contents into the buffer.
+Read a file at the given path and load its whole contents into the buffer.
 Dispatches to ISO9660 for `/mnt/iso/...` paths.

+The kernel is never told the size of the buffer, so the caller must be able to hold the largest file it may meet.
+Prefer [`0x39`](#0x39-read-part-of-a-file) for anything whose size is not known in advance.

 | Argument 1 | Argument 2 | Implemented |
 |------------|------------|-------------|